genomicepidemiology/flankophile/README.md

 ## About Flankophile

+Flankophile is a pipeline build for easy analysis of gene synthony - the genetic context of genes.
+Flankophile locates genes of interest in the input data and extracts the gene plus the upstream and downstream flanking regions.

+Requied input: Assempled genetic data from multiple samples in fasta format plus a reference gene database in fasta format.

+Output: Distance matrix, neighbor joining trees, genetic sequences of genes and flanking regions.

 Flankophile is a Snakemake based pipeline.
 Snakemake is a python based workflow management system.
 The [Snakefile](Snakefile) contains the main pipeline code.